artyorsh/rn-playground/fastlane/README.md

 Builds .ipa and stores it in the `./build` folder

-Important: the .ipa is not installable without configuring code signing identity:
+Important: .ipa installation on a physical device is not possible without configuring code signing identity.

-.xcworkspace > Target > Signing & Capabilities > Automatically manage signing
+For testing purposes, automatic signing is enabled, and the .entitlements file is removed (because XCode managed profiles do not support Push Notifications capability)